 Making homemade apple butter isn’t an exact science.
 Apple butter is just applesauce that you keep cooking down to a concentrated sweet spreadable spread.
 Put it on anything and everything.
 Make it, taste it, love it.
 Then spread the apple love and share with a friend.
 Wondering what else you can do with apple butter?
 Make this apple butter pumpkin pie.

-- Add all of your ingredients to your crock pot and mix together.
+- Add all of your ingredients to your slow cooker and mix well.

 - Put the lid on and cook on low overnight – 9 to 12 hours.